Kaokab1979/Kaokab5G/README.md

 ### Conclusion

 The Kaokab5G stands out as a specialized EPC solution for Private LTE and 5G networks, combining the strengths of the Open5GS core with tailored enhancements for Capx products.
 Its advanced features and optimizations make it an ideal choice for enterprises and industries seeking to deploy secure, reliable, and high-performance private networks.
-As the demand for private LTE and 5G networks continues to grow, the Capx Core is poised to play a pivotal role in shaping the future of enterprise connectivity.
+As the demand for private LTE and 5G networks continues to grow, the Kaokab is poised to play a pivotal role in shaping the future of enterprise connectivity.